Customize Audit Logs Collection

 To view collected Exchange logs, use the Exchange Logs report available in the Report Center.

-Syskit Point collects audit logs accessible in the unified audit log.
-Out of the box, you can review the audit logs from the Microsoft 365 compliance center.
+Syskit Point collects audit logs, which are accessible in the unified audit log.
+Out of the box, you can review the audit logs from the Microsoft Purview admin center.
 You can additionally customize for which activities Syskit Point will collect audit logs.

-Azure Active Directory shows all sing-ins performed by users, service principals, apps, and Azure resources.
-Syskit Point does not collect Azure Active Directory sign-in logs.
-Syskit Point collects unified audit logs, which contain a subset of said logs related to Microsoft 365 and are visible in the Microsoft 365 compliance center.
+Microsoft Entra ID shows all sign-ins performed by users, service principals, apps, and Azure resources.
+Syskit Point does not collect Microsoft Entra ID sign-in logs.
+Syskit Point collects unified audit logs, which contain a subset of said logs related to Microsoft 365 and are visible in the Microsoft Purview admin center.

 Syskit Point checks for and collects new audit logs every 15 minutes.
-Note that it can take up to 24 hours after an event occurs for the corresponding audit log record to be returned in the results of an audit log search.
+Note that it can take up to 24 hours after an event occurs for the corresponding audit log record to appear in the results of an audit log search.